contao/docs/docs/manual/installation/install-contao.en.md

 ### Update database tables

-Once the Contao Manager has installed all packages, you have to [run](../contao-installtool/) the [Contao install tool](../contao-installtool/) to update the database.
+Once the Contao Manager has installed all packages, the database needs to be updated.
+To do this the [Contao install tool](../contao-installtool/) has to be started (Contao 4.13 LTS) or the required information has to be entered directly in the Contao Manager (Contao 5.x).

 ## Installation via the command line